emca-it/OP5-Documentation/op5_docs/01-06-06-Managing_objects.md

 ### Adding a host escalation

-In this guide we will add a small escalation chain that does the following
+In this guide we will add a small escalation chain that does the following:

 - First notification is sent to the support-group
 - After 10 minutes the second (the last one) is sent to the sysadmins group.

 #### To add a host escalation